Beaches

 Clearwater Marine Aquarium is a marine research facility specialising in rehabilitating marine animals who are sick or injured.
 Without the incredible work of this centre, the animals which include dolphins, manatees and turtles would not be able to survive in the wild.
 The non-profit organisation also aims to educate and inspire the public about the important role we play to better protect the world’s oceans and its inhabitants.

-Of course, for those that crave more of an adrenaline rush, Busch Gardens is located in neighbouring Tampa, while Orlando with its world-famous theme parks, is only two hours away – perfect for a day trip or perhaps a two-centre holiday with St. Pete/Clearwater.
+Of course, for those that crave more of an adrenaline rush, Busch Gardens is located in neighbouring Tampa, while Orlando with its world-famous theme parks, is only 90 minutes away – perfect for a day trip or perhaps a two-centre holiday with St. Pete/Clearwater.
 After all, it’s not a ‘holiday’ without a stay at the beach!

 The perfect end to any day is to see the sky awash with colour at sunset, and watching the sun slip away across the gulf coast in St. Pete/Clearwater is a memory you certainly won’t forget in a hurry.